Things can easily get overwhelming when you’re making your initial brand visuals.

 There’s an infinite possible combination of colors, fonts, and other design elements.

-And, you might find yourself second-guessing your choices when creating your visual branding guide.
+And, you might find yourself second-guessing your choices when you start to build your visual branding guide.

 In a previous tutorial, we showed you how to create a visual branding guide for your business.

-That’s why in today’s post, we’re going to talk about important branding resources…
+That’s why in today’s post, here’s a complete guide that will talk about important branding resources…

 …that will save you time in deciding key visual choices for your brand and digital marketing graphics.